ksu-cs-textbooks/cis527/content/5-the-cloud/03-assignment.md

 **DO NOT REUSE THE USUAL PASSWORD ON THIS ACCOUNT!** Any system running in the cloud should have a very secure password on each account.
 Make sure it is a strong yet memorable password, as you'll need it to run any commands using `sudo`.
 {{% /notice %}}
 1. Change the SSH port to 22123
-1. Set the timezone on the server to GMT
+1. Ensure the timezone is set to UTC
-1. Install the NTP service to ensure the time is properly synchronized
 1. Enable the firewall.
 Configure the firewall on both systems to allow connections to the following:
-  1. incoming port 22123 (SSH)
+   * incoming port 22123 (SSH)
-  1. incoming port 80 (HTTP)
-  1. incoming port 443 (HTTP via TLS)
-  1. **BACKEND ONLY:** filter connections on port 22123 to only allow SSH connections from **FRONTEND** via its **private networking** IP address.
+       * **BACKEND ONLY:** filter connections on port 22123 to only allow SSH connections from **FRONTEND** via its **private networking** IP address.
 You should still allow connections to port 80 and 443 from any address.
+   * incoming port 80 (HTTP)
+   * incoming port 443 (HTTP via TLS)

 {{% notice warning %}}

-_Many students misconfigure the firewall on the **BACKEND** server to allow connections from the wrong IP addresses or ranges.
+_Many students misconfigure the firewall on the **BACKEND** server to allow SSH connections from the wrong IP addresses or ranges, or include a rule to allow connections from any address.
 I will be picky about this from now on. --Russ_

 {{% /notice %}}